Alan Jeffares

 Dec 2021 → Graduated 🎓 I have officially graduated with an MSc in Machine Learning from UCL.
 I was also a recipient of a Dean’s list award for “outstanding academic performance”.

-📚 Research 📚
+📚 Selected Research 📚

 Please find some of my publications below (a more up-to-date list can be found on google scholar).